samstoia/Solar-Age-Calculator/README.md

   </tr>
   <tr>
     <td> Behavior </td>
-    <td> As a user interested in astronomy and concepts of mortality, I want to be able to see my age in Neptune years. </td>
+    <td> As a user interested in astronomy, I want to be able to see my age in Neptune years. </td>
   </tr>
   <tr>
     <td> Input </td>